 I found my happy place in the Loire Valley of France.
-I traveled there many years ago to research a book I was writing and, after my late partner died of cancer, I went back to Saint-Martin-le-Beau to heal.
+I traveled there many years ago to research a book I am writing (about WWII in France) and, after my late partner died of cancer, I went back to Saint-Martin-le-Beau to heal.
 I will always be grateful to France and her people for rekindling my ability to choose joy.